Platypus survey methods (pros and cons)

-All three approaches have the following features in common:
+All four approaches have the following features in common:

 • Along with seasonal variation, results for all methods are also expected to vary with the strength of stream or river flow.
 Flow affects how well nets can be set and the concentration and distribution of eDNA in the water.
 Flow can also influence platypus activity.
 For example, by monitoring the movements of animals implanted with acoustic tags, Bino et al. (2018) found that daily travel was reduced when water levels in a river were low.
 Caution is therefore needed when comparing the number of platypus detected in relatively wet versus relatively dry periods.